Meriksen95/GW2-LiveSplit-Autosplitter/README.md

   ]
 }
 ```

-The autosplitter will load the corresponding encounter definitions from the encounters folder and apply them in the specified order.
+The autosplitter loads the listed encounter IDs and combines them into one run.

-This makes it possible to support multiple custom routes without having to duplicate encounter definitions.